Emmy-github-webdev/lint-test/README.md

 # Show your support

-Give a : star if you like this project!
+Give a :star: if you like this project!